 2. Gilbert Peak

 Similar to Kings Peak, Gilbert Peak reaches around 13,400 feet and is a more enjoyable and picturesque hike for wildflower and meadow hungry hikers.
 Gilbert’s less crowded trails provide beautiful scenery during any season, but most hikers look forward to the colorful buttercup wildflowers throughout summer and fall that turn green meadows into charming yellow dotted fields.
-Feel free to bring your pup because Gilbert Peak is a dog friendly trail.
+Feel free to bring your pup because Gilbert Peak is a dog-friendly trail.

 An ideal hike takes anywhere from two to six days depending on where you start.
 There are two main trailheads to access Gilbert Peak’s base: Henry’s Fork and the West Fork Whiterocks Trailhead.

 If you choose to hike Henry’s Fork, just be aware of the crowds.
-When you pass Dollar Lake, you’ll notice there’s way more privacy and serenity as you ascend to summit.
+When you pass Dollar Lake, you’ll notice there’s way more privacy and serenity as you ascend to the summit.
 The Henry’s Fork trailhead can be accomplished in just two and a half magnificent days.
 The North Ridge summit is rarely used, but it’s your quickest and shortest route to summit just five and a half miles away from the trailhead.

 West Fork Whiterocks